- Historical Perspectives

 (4 credits)(European/world history) Building on the skills studentsdeveloped in the Colloquium in European / World history, the Seminar inEuropean/World history invites students to do the work of a historian.Seminars focus more deeply on some period or issue or question, andstudents will write a significant research paper related to the seminartopic that demonstrates advanced familiarity with the historiography andadvanced skills at analyzing and using primary sources.Prerequisite: HIS 207 or permission of instructor.

 (2 or 4 credits may apply toward the major)

-- HIS435 - Philosophy of History and Historiography
+- Philosophy of History and Historiography

 A study of problems relevant to history as a scientific and humanistic discipline.
 Among the questions considered are the following: What sorts of meaning have philosophers of history ascribed to the overall process of history?
 What approaches have historians taken to questions of objectivity, causation, and moral values in the study of history?
-How does philosophy of history relate to the Christian faith?
-Prerequisite: HIS120HP or an IGE Belief and Reason (BR) course.
+How does philosophy of history relate to the Christian faith?Prerequisites: HIS101 and 102, or a philosophy general education course 100-level.(4 credits)